Umersaeed81/File_Management_Operations/README.md

 - **Rename Files:** Changing the name of a file, which can be crucial for clarity, organization, or adhering to naming conventions.
 Renaming files helps in identifying and categorizing them appropriately.

+- **List Directory Contents:** Viewing the contents of a directory, providing a snapshot of the files and subdirectories within.
+This operation is useful for gaining an overview of what is stored in a particular directory and for verifying file presence.

+- **Zip Files:** Compressing files into a zip archive, which reduces their size for storage and transfer.
+Zipping files is essential for saving disk space and for efficient file sharing.

+- **Unzip Files:** Extracting files from a zip archive, allowing access to compressed files.
+Unzipping is necessary to retrieve the original files for use after they have been compressed for storage or transfer.